 The following sites are owned by DOE and are undergoing remediation by USACE:

 Underground nuclear testing activities were conducted at sites in five states for various purposes, including stimulating natural gas production and cataloging seismic detonation signatures.
-The Nevada Offsites refers to the sites where underground nuclear tests and experiments were performed outside of the Nevada Test Site.
-(See fact sheet)
+Nevada Offsites refers to the sites where underground nuclear tests and experiments were performed outside of the Nevada Test Site.
+(See fact sheet.)

-The Mississippi Department of Environmental Quality and the Mississippi Department of Health under the Voluntary Evaluation Program are the regulatory consultants for the Salmon site.
-The Alaska Department of Environmental Conservation under the Alaska Contaminated Sites Voluntary Cleanup Program is the regulatory consultant for the Amchitka site.
+The Mississippi Department of Environmental Quality and the Mississippi Department of Health, under the Voluntary Evaluation Program, are the regulatory consultants for the Salmon site.
+The Alaska Department of Environmental Conservation, under the Alaska Contaminated Sites Voluntary Cleanup Program, is the regulatory consultant for the Amchitka site.
 The regulatory oversight process in Colorado involves collaboration with two branches of state government: the Colorado Department of Public Health and Environment and the Colorado Oil and Gas Conservation Commission.
-The two New Mexico sites are overseen by the New Mexico Environment Department (NMED) under the New Mexico Voluntary Remediation Program.
+The two New Mexico sites are overseen by the New Mexico Environment Department under the New Mexico Voluntary Remediation Program.
 The two Nevada sites are under the regulatory authority of a Federal Facility Agreement Consent Order administered by the Nevada Department of Environmental Protection.

-LM currently manages seven sites where remediation was conducted in accordance with Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) and/or Resource Conservation and Recovery Act (RCRA) regulations.
-These sites were radiologically and/or chemically contaminated by Federal milling, processing, research, and/or weapons manufacturing operations.
+LM currently manages eight sites where remediation was conducted in accordance with Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) and/or Resource Conservation and Recovery Act (RCRA) regulations.
+These sites were radiologically and/or chemically contaminated by federal milling, processing, research, and/or weapons manufacturing operations.